“Deep in the sea are riches beyond compare.

 ‘Then all your life is wasted — we are sinking!’”

-The game of Quaternity is obviously delimited by the dimensions of the board, the number of squares and the particular arrangement of the pieces in their initial positions.
-Also by the way the pieces can move, what they can and cannot do according to their assigned function.
-And finally by the rules of the game, the framework that gives structure and support to the action.
-But beyond the form, behind this peculiar showcase lies a boundless sea, a vast ocean to be perceived.
+The game of Quaternity is clearly defined by the boundaries of the board, the number of squares, and the specific arrangement of the pieces in their starting positions.
+It is further structured by the movement patterns of the pieces, their assigned roles, and, ultimately, the rules that provide the framework for play.
+Yet beyond this structured form, behind this seemingly rigid display, lies something vast—an open sea, an immense ocean waiting to be perceived.

-"I think Quaternity has a telling factor in that it immediately brings to light the knots that tie us to the shore; when we see them, we are faced with a choice: justify them and thus tighten them even more or untie them and dive into the depths, where there is no certainty of finding pearls immediately."
+"I think Quaternity has a revealing quality in that it immediately exposes the knots that tether us to the shore.
+When we recognize them, we are faced with a choice: either justify them, tightening them further, or untie them and dive into the depths—where there is no guarantee of finding pearls right away."

 Or in the words of K.S.
 Perl: